Downtime Tracking: 5 Steps To Harness Your Data’s Potential

 Downtime can be tracked and monitored in a variety of ways, one being equipment downtime and production downtime.
 Equipment downtime refers to periods when machinery is not operational due to failures, maintenance, or upgrades.

 Production downtime encompasses broader issues, including equipment downtime, but also factors like material shortages, labor issues, or process inefficiencies that halt production.
-Both types of downtime impact overall productivity, but understanding their differences is key to implementing effective solutions to reduce equipment downtime and improving overall plant performance.
+Both types of downtime impact overall productivity, but understanding their differences is key to implementing effective solutions to reduce equipment downtime and improve overall plant performance.

 Automate Downtime Tracking And Monitoring